 - There must be adequate food and non-alcoholic beverages available at the activity.

 - Individuals who appear to be intoxicated at an activity will not be served alcohol.

 - The designated organizational representative will be expected to intervene with the intoxicated person to ensure the safety of the individual (e.g. provide a "safe ride" home; call a cab, etc. at the cost of the sponsoring organization).

 - Drinking alcoholic beverages cannot be the primary focus or purpose of the activity.

-- Promotional materials may not make reference to the availability of alcoholic beverages at the activity, may not be directed to an underage audience, and may not display any alcoholic beverage signs, emblems or insignia.
+- Promotional materials may make reference to the availability of alcoholic beverages at the activity but may not be directed to an underage audience, and may not display any alcoholic beverage signs, emblems or insignia.

 - No activity shall include any form of "drinking contest", "all you can drink" promotion, or encourage any form of rapid consumption of alcoholic beverage.